My all-expenses-paid work trip to Hawaii in October 2012

 This is a “Who Done it mystery.”

-About three weeks later she called to say the arrangements were made and could I leave in four days from now?
-She assured my wife Cathy that she would take good care of me and that Cathy’s interests were foremost in her mind and I would be protected.
-I cleared it with Cathy and the next day Angelina sent an email with the airplane tickets, so I started getting ready to go to Hawaii, a place that I love.
+Weeks later she called to say the arrangements were made.
+“Can I leave in four days from now?”
+She assured my wife Cathy that she would take good care of me and that Cathy’s interests were foremost in her mind and “I would be protected”.
+(Smile) I cleared it with Cathy and the next day Angelina sent an email with the airplane tickets, so I started getting ready to go to Hawaii, a place that I love.

-CAKE FLOWER ON THE FLOOR
+WHY WAS THERE CAKE FLOWER ON THE FLOOR?

 Each clothes dryer has a male plug cord cap and a 220V wall plug.
 It is very easy to switch the upstairs dryer plug into the downstairs receptacle and vice versa.
 But of course this doesn’t leave any evidence.

-The next day we returned to find a padlock on the door to the laundry area underneath the house.
-Angelina asked me to take scads and scads (hundreds) of pictures all around the house and the grounds.
-That evening the surfer boy confronted her and said “You can’t take pictures of my house.”
+When we were both there that evening the surfer boy confronted her and said “You can’t take pictures of my house.”
 I told him “It’s not your house, it is our house too and we can take any pictures we want.”
 He got kind of abusive and in Angela’s face, so she called the Honolulu Police.
 They showed up fairly quickly.
-I did not know that Angelina wanted a report to be filed so I tried to settle things down and so not much happened and the police men said “Since nothing happened there is nothing to report.”
-Angelina was not happy with me.
+I did not know that Angelina wanted a report to be filed so I tried to settle things down and not much happened and the police man said “Since nothing happened here, there is nothing to report.”
+AJ was not happy with me.
 She wanted something on paper.

-(C) John A. Peters 2016 It took place October 16-21, 2012
+(C) John A. Peters 2020 It took place October 16-21, 2012.